 - If you have received a determination letter, you have 30 days to appeal to HMRC.
 So, don’t delay.

-- Don’t bury your head in the sand and hope the problem will go away, or that your accountant will deal with it.
+- Please don’t bury your head in the sand and hope the problem will go away, or that your accountant will deal with it.

-- If you have tax investigation insurance cover, you should check with your provider to make sure it covers the cost of professional representation, should it be needed.
+- If you have tax investigation insurance, check with your provider to confirm it covers the cost of professional representation, if needed.

 We are talking with the accountancy firms involved, as well as other colleagues within the industry, and will add further information as soon as we can.